What do I need to start a cherry shrimp tank?

 Cycling a tank is the process of establishing beneficial bacteria in your aquarium.
 These bacteria convert harmful ammonia, produced by shrimp waste and uneaten food, into nitrite, and then into less harmful nitrate.
 This process, known as the nitrogen cycle, is vital for maintaining a healthy environment for your cherry shrimp.

 So, how do you cycle a tank for cherry shrimp?
 It starts with setting up your tank with the substrate, decorations, and filter.
 Then, you add a source of ammonia to kickstart the cycle.
-This could be a small amount of fish food, a piece of shrimp (ironically), or a commercial ammonia source.
+This could be a small amount of fish foodOpens in a new tab., a piece of shrimp (ironically), or a commercial ammonia source.

 Once you’ve added the ammonia, it’s a waiting game.
 Over the next few weeks, bacteria will start to colonize your tank and begin the nitrogen cycle.
 You’ll need to test your water regularly to monitor ammonia, nitrite, and nitrate levels.